Where to Find the Best Specialty Coffee in Vancouver, B.C.

 Alysha had found a seat at the window, so I went and joined her and watched the barista brew the coffee with a Kalita Wave (that they covered during the drawdown to keep heat in, which I found interesting), and a few minutes later the coffee was served in a diner mug.

-The coffee was great – a punch of both acidity and that bright red fruitiness (think blackberry or raspberry) that you often get with Kenyan coffees.
+The coffee on that first visit was great – a punch of both acidity and that bright red fruitiness (think blackberry or raspberry) that you often get with Kenyan coffees.

 Overall, a great place to grab coffee if you find yourself over in Chinatown, and worth the detour if you’re wanting to try some fun Canadian coffee roasters, which they rotate through over time.